roopansh/proxyswitch/README.md

 **Please raise an issue if you are not happy with something before uninstalling**

-# Up Coming

-- Add new proxies to the database instead of creating the new database everytime you install it.
-Currently, on installing proxyswitch again, the previous database of proxies will be deleted and replaced by the new proxies you enter at latter installation.

 ## About the project author
 #### Roopansh Bansal